QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-31-How to the test accessibility of website.md

 * **WAVE (Web Accessibility Evaluation Tool)**: A widely used tool for evaluating web content for accessibility issues.
 It provides visual feedback and generates detailed reports.

 * **Axe**: A browser extension and JavaScript library that helps identify accessibility issues on web pages.
-It integrates with popular web browsers and provides actionable insights.****
+It integrates with popular web browsers and provides actionable insights.

 *  **Lighthouse:** A tool built into the Google Chrome browser's Developer Tools.
-It offers an accessibility audit feature that analyzes web pages and provides suggestions for improvement.
+It offers an accessibility audit feature that analyses web pages and provides suggestions for improvement.

 * **WebAIM's Wave**: An online accessibility evaluation tool that checks web pages for accessibility issues.
 It provides detailed reports and highlights potential problems.